hx57/ICIPs/ICIPS/icip-3.md

 ---

 ## Simple Summary
-The ICON Community Alliance hx57 will collaborate with Panel to launch ICON Research Week - a week where content will be created by the community and the Panel team.
+The ICON Community Alliance hx57 will collaborate with Panel to launch ICON Research Week - a week where content will be created by the community and the Panel team, covering a wide range of topics, diving into details of the ICON token economics, competitive landscape, business approach and many other interesting topics.

 ## Intro
 Welcome to Panel x hx57 ICON Research Week!